 - In-context learning: Learning from examples within prompts

-- Chain-of-thought reasoning: Step-by-step problem solving
+- Chain-of-thought reasoning: Step-by-step problem solving (in instruction models)

 - Few-shot generalization: Adapting to new tasks with minimal examples